maximelamure/rest.li/docs/testsuite_how_to.md

+---
+layout: guide
+title: Test Suite - How To
+permalink: /testsuite_how_to
+---

 How to Run the Java TestNG Tests and Expand the Test Suite Specification
 ========================
 This page is meant to help a new user get familiarized with using the Rest.li Test Suite Specification.